-What does the Stage 4 lockdown mean for real estate?
+What does the current lockdown mean for real estate?

-All real estate offices (residential and commercial) in Melbourne Metro are closed under stage 4 restrictions.
-We are unable to conduct any onsite work, visit properties or conduct tenant inspections, including by private appointment.
+All real estate offices (residential and commercial) in Melbourne Metro are closed under current restrictions.
+We are permitted to visit properties, and conduct tenant inspections by private appointment.

 The entire Brad Teal team continue to work remotely to support our clients.
 All office numbers, direct lines, mobiles and email addresses remain active and we’re available (virtually!) as normal.

 Is leasing a property, is this still possible?

 On-site property viewings permitted by private appointment for one agent and one prospective tenant, who may be accompanied by one other person from an existing household or an intimate partner and the prospective tenant’s children under 18 years old if there are no appropriate alternative care arrangements available.